Abdul-AA/Predicting-the-Physical-Form-of-Polymer-Samples/README.md

 - For each model, the `class_weight` hyperparameter was set to handle class imbalance.
 The best performing models, random forest and XGBoost, were tuned using randomized search for efficiency.
 For random forest, only `max_depth` and `n_estimators` were tuned, while for XGBoost, `learning_rate` was also included.

 ## Model Evaluation
-- The goal was to maximize accuracy per the instructions, but the average F1 score (macro averaging) was also used to properly assess performance and tune models considering the  class imbalance, ensuring the model performed well for each class.
+- The average F1 score (macro averaging) was used to assess performance and tune models considering the  class imbalance, ensuring the model performed well for each class.
 This assumes that precision and recall are equally important.
-With more information, a metric that can capture the priority between precison and recall could be used, such as the F-beta score.
+With more information about the cost of false postive vs false negative, a metric that can capture the priority between precison and recall could be used, such as the F-beta score.
 # Results and Lessons Learned
 - The best model was the XGBoost model with the following hyperparameters: `sample_weight=balanced`, `max_depth=5`, `learning_rate=0.05`, and `n_estimators=264`.
 This model achieved 90% accuracy and a 62% average F1 (macro) on the holdout test set.
 See confusion matrix below.